 Raspberry Pi 2 Model B came to replace the Pi Model B+.
 Notably, Pi 2 Model B is about 6 times faster than Pi Model B+.

-It has 40 pin extended GPIO and is total HAT compatible and has 3.5mm audio jack, HDMI port, and 4 x USB ports.
+It has 40 pins extended GPIO and is total HAT compatible and has a 3.5mm audio jack, HDMI port, and 4 x USB ports.

-It requires about 30 percent of the power need by Model A+ & Model B+.
+It requires about 30 percent of the power needed by Model A+ & Model B+.

-It runs at 900MHz power consumption and better RAM (1GB RAM).
+It runs at 900MHz power consumption and has better RAM (1GB RAM).
 It comes with a superior power management system that allows you to offer 1.2 Amp to your USB ports.